canonical/cloud-init/doc/rtd/topics/datasources/ec2.rst

  * **timeout**: the timeout value provided to urlopen for each individual http request.
 This is used both when selecting a metadata_url and when crawling the metadata service. (default: 50)
- * **apply_network_conig**: Boolean (default: True) to allow cloud-init to configure any secondary NICs and secondoary IPs described by the metadata service.
-Each network interface will enable dhcp4 to obtain primary address and route.
-Secondary IPv4/IPv6 addresses are configured as static IP addresses on the NIC if either ``local-ipv4s`` or ``ipv6s`` contain multiple addresses in the list.
-Each address greater than one represented in that metadata is a secondary address.
+ * **apply_network_config**: Boolean (default: True) to allow cloud-init to configure any secondary NICs and secondary IPs described by the metadata service.
+All network interfaces are configured with DHCP (v4) to obtain an primary IPv4 address and route.
+Interfaces which have a non-empty 'ipv6s' list will also enable DHCPv6 to obtain a primary IPv6 address and route.
+The DHCP response (v4 and v6) return an IP that matches the first element of local-ipv4s and ipv6s lists respectively.
+All additional values (secondary addresses) in the static ip lists will be added to interface.

 An example configuration with the default values is provided below: